John-Nagle/baudotrss/README.md

 Some will.
 See "http://www.aetherltd.com/connectingusb.html".
 Some USB to serial devices must be configured to run at a false baud rate.
 For the device we use, the baud rate in the configuration file is set to 600 baud (an othewise unused value) and the device runs at 45.45 baud.

-The file "configdefault.cfg" is a default configuration file, and documents the available parameters.
-If a second configuration file with a name ending in .cfg is specified on the command line, items there override the defaults.
+A configuration file must be created, with at least the "port" and "baud" parameters in the [teletype] section.
+Use "configsample.cfg" as a prototype and edit it.

+If you use a port name of "TEST", the program will print to the computer console window and accept input from it.
+This allows test operation without a real Teletype.

 Installation:

-Usual setup.py rules apply.
+    Unpack distribution into an empty directory.

 Running the program:

+    ./runbaudotrss.sh [options] [configfiles] [feedurls]

+or

+    python3 baudotrss.py [options] [configfiles] [feedurls]

+(Python 2.7 will work, if necessary.)

+The "runbaudotrss.sh" script is a convenience for running the program from a startup icon.

     Usage: baudotrss.py [options] [configfiles] [feedurls]